 Insights from our experts:

-What’s the difference among marketing, PR and advertsing?
+What’s the difference among marketing, PR and advertising?

-Marketing, adverting and public relations firms have all changed in the past decade.
+Marketing, advertising and public relations firms have all changed in the past decade.
 So how do I know which to choose?

-The three principle disciples traditionally grouped under the umbrella of “marketing” have all merged into what is commonly referred to as content marketing.
+The three practices traditionally grouped under the umbrella of “marketing” have all merged into what is commonly referred to as content marketing.
 So, which agency should you choose?
-Because most agencies now are content development firms, the answer lies in who is best equipped to create and disseminate the type of content that is right for your brand.
-Large consumer brands still gravitate toward the old ad agency model because they tend to know and treat consumer marketing well.
+Because most agencies now are content development firms, the answer lies in who is best equipped to create and disseminate the type of message that is right for your brand.
+Large consumer brands still gravitate toward the old ad agency model, because they tend to know how treat consumer marketing well.
 The old marketing firm model has morphed into digital marketing firms, usually comprised of tech experts focused on deploying digital messages.
 These agencies know the technology well, but aren’t always the best writers and content developers.
-Meanwhile, the companies that grew out of public relations, were originally built on writing and content development.
+Meanwhile, the companies that grew out of public relations, were originally built on writers and content development.
 Media relations experts are often former reporters and journalists — the people who studied and were trained to develop premium content.

 Most of these business models have adopted well to the expertise of the others, with one ironic exception: Digital marketing firms today are typically comprised of tech experts who know little to nothing about writing, message development and branding.
 To them, the focus lies deep within the analytics, such as how to optimize digital exposure and maximize clicks and spend efficiency.
 The content producers from PR firms will argue that none of that matters if you have the wrong message and appeal to the wrong audience.
 The ad agency folks will content that without highly creative material, your audience won’t notice, and the digital folks claim the others don’t really know the technology.